 Institute of Design Promotion (commonly called G-mark accreditation), given for designs that enrich people’s lives and society.

 After the 2011 Japan Earthquake, the MNA®

 - SF, which may be used in care settings or at home, was used in evacuation centers to quickly and easily detect nutritional status in vulnerable older adults.

-- The Interactive MNA® is now available in Chinese, Dutch, English, Farsi, French, German, Greek, Italian, Japanese, Korean, Polish, Romanian, Sinhala, Spanish, Turkish and Thai.
+- The Interactive MNA® is now available in Chinese, Dutch, English, Farsi, French, German, Greek, Italian, Japanese, Korean, Norwegian, Polish, Romanian, Sinhala, Spanish, Turkish and Thai.
 Other languages forthcoming.

 MNA®-SF iPhone® App

 - Quickly screen for malnutrition